White Blood Cells (WBC)

 - Basophils

-Basophils are special type of white blood cells, these cells are readily stained with basic dyes (this is where the name comes from).
+Basophils are a special type of white blood cells, these cells are readily stained with basic dyes (this is where the name comes from).
 The dark grains inside the cellular fluid cytoplasm of the basophil.
-They released histamine and other chemicals that act blood on the vassals when the immune system response is triggered.
+They release histamine and other chemicals that act blood on the vassals when the immune system response is triggered.

-Is this test have other name
+Does this test have another name?

 White blood cells (WBCs), Total leucocyte count (TLC)